bennyhartnett/bennyhartnett.com/README.md

 - **Wave parameters** &ndash; Adjust `planeWidth`, `planeHeight`, color values, and the animation loop inside `index.html` to modify the effect.
 - **Fonts and styles** &ndash; Each page includes inline CSS that imports Google Fonts.
 Update these `<style>` blocks to match your branding.
 - **Adding content** &ndash; Replace the placeholder text in the individual HTML files or add new pages and update the navigation accordingly.

+## Deployment

+The site is entirely static, so you can host it anywhere that serves HTML files.
+Copy the repository contents to your preferred platform&mdash;GitHub Pages, an S3 bucket, Netlify, and so on&mdash;and it will work without additional configuration.

 ## Dependencies